 Like with your USP, practice makes you better.

 At some point, you may want to share with them some of the information you’ve gathered in your Google searches and other readings, and see whether they can confirm any or all of it.

 hand them your handbill and networking business card

 Note that your brand image should match, and reflect on each piece of paper.
 Let them know in no uncertain terms that you are not expecting them to offer you a job.
-You just want to learn more about their career path and their company.
+This is poor informational interview etiquette as you just want to learn more about their career path and their company.

 Do not ever bring your resume with you to an Informational Interview, and do not ask the interviewer for a job.
 Most of the time these folks are not in a hiring position and will feel a lot of pressure (and a bit of guilt) if you ask them for a job and they can’t offer you one.